Find a Law Firm

 Find an Approved Solicitor on the Halifax Conveyancing Panel

-I would like to get my former partner taken off the mortgage deeds.
-Can Halifax really tell me which solicitor I can or can not retain?
+I am trying to get my ex-husband taken off the mortgage deeds.
+Can Halifax really insist on which solicitor I can or can not use?

 You can use any solicitor you like but Halifax then has the right to appoint a different solicitor to act for them at your expense.
 It might be more cost effective and quicker to instruct a lawyer who is on the Halifax solicitors panel

 Can you point me to a directory of Halifax panel solicitors on the CML Handbook Website?